The 47 Best High School Graduation Gifts of 2025

 While cooking in a dorm room may seem impossible, your grad can at least whip up a good breakfast with this cult-favorite egg cooker.
 It has an impressive more than 100,000 reviews on Amazon thanks to its ability to boil, poach, and scramble eggs.
 Plus, there’s no fire hazard.
 They can even make hard-boiled eggs as a power study snack throughout the day!

-33. For the photogenic one: Canon PowerShot ELPH Digital Camera
+33. For the one with a great eye: Canon PowerShot ELPH 360 Digital Camera (Amazon)

 Credit: Amazon

 Despite having a camera built into their smartphone, teens are now drawn back to documenting their lives with a digital camera.
 There’s something just so “vintage” about the classic point-and-shoots.
-The Canon PowerShot ELPH has been a popular option that is nearly impossible to find right now, but if you can find it in stock (like it is right now!), your teen will be floored.
+The Canon PowerShot ELPH is a popular option

 Another fun, “ancient” camera idea?
 An instant camera!
 That way, they can get an immediate photo with their friends to hang for decoration in their dorm room.